-In order to qualify for a document certifying permanent residence, EEA nationals who have been students and/or self-sufficient during their qualifying period for permanent residence must, under EU law, have held Comprehensive Sickness Insurance (CSI) during that time.
+In order to qualify for a document certifying permanent residence under EU law, EEA nationals who have been students and/or self-sufficient during their qualifying period for permanent residence must have held Comprehensive Sickness Insurance (CSI) during that time.
+This is not a requirement under the UK’s EU Settlement Scheme and further information on that scheme can be found here.

-Whilst this requirement dervices from EU rather than UK law, the UK Home Office has been applying it strictly.
-The published Guidance sets out the specified documents the Home Office will accept as evidence that this requirement is met.
+For those making an application under EU law, the published Guidance sets out the specified documents the Home Office will accept as evidence that this requirement is met.

 The ability to lawfully use the National Health Service (NHS) is not regarded as a form of CSI, a position that is questionable at best, and the European Commission is currently investigating the UK for a potential breach of EU law.